1. PREAMBLE

 PREAMBLE

-Niagara Catholic is committed to providing a safe, inclusive and supportive learning and working environment for all students and staff.
+Niagara Catholic is committed to providing a safe, inclusive and supportive learning environment for all students and staff.
 Some students may experience high levels of dysregulation during the school day.
 The creation and use of a Sensory/Movement Room is proactive and supports student learning through self-regulation and calming strategies, promoting health and well-being, and preventing and de-escalating challenging behaviours.

 Schools with a Sensory/Movement Room must keep students engaged in regular education settings, such as classrooms, for most of each school day.